I'm on Windows and GCS doesn't start! How come?

 Can I define my own standard hit location tables and have them show up in the combo for selection?

-inside the "Settings" directory in one of your GCS library directories (the User Library is a good choice for
+the "Settings" directory in one of your GCS library directories (the User Library is a good choice for this,

 What operators and functions are available for use in attribute expressions?